skalu-3d/vtuber-model/README.md

 # shader-thingy
 A "Shadertuber" experiment.
 Captures facial landmarks and voice to manipulate shader output.

+## Note
+For legal reasons, I cannot include the 3d model I'm using.
+To use the fallback canvas display model, edit the conditional in ShaderTuber.loadModel() in model.ts.
+As of now you'll have to adjust the orientation and scaling of the rendered model if you want to use the fallback canvas.v

 ## Running the app
 Ensure you have the package `npm`, then in the project root directory run
 ```bash